Archinia/archinia-com/site/posts/2015-01-08-earthships-phoenix.md

   - earthships
 ---

 This is the queen of the Earthships.
 She's called the Phoenix and she's gorgeous.
 She's also available for sale for $1.5million!
-We visited her as a part of the UNM-Taos Sustainability Institute's Humanitarian Design Seminar that our founder, Rachel Prinz, hosted in fall 2014.
+We visited her as a part of the UNM-Taos Sustainability Institute's Humanitarian Design Seminar that our founder, Rachel Preston, hosted in fall 2014.

 ![](/images/blog/earthship-tour-the-phoenix/DSC05878.JPG)